 Account Lockout Seconds

-The number of seconds a user needs to wait before attempting to log in again after exceeding the Max Access Attempts.
+The amount of seconds a user needs to wait before attempting to log in again after exceeding the Max Access Attempts.
 The default value is 5 minutes.

 Max Access Attempts

 The amount of login attempts a user can make before the account is locked.
 The default value is 10 attempts.
 You can set a value between 2 and 10.